-- 7. Density Increment Analysis: Most of the Comprehensive Design Zones include a list of public benefit features and density or intensity increment factors.
+7. Density Increment Analysis: Most of the Comprehensive Design Zones include a list of public benefit features and density or intensity increment factors.
 If a development proposes to include a public benefit feature in a development, the Planning Board may grant a density increment factor that increases the dwelling unit density or building intensity.
-The value of the public benefit feature determines the size of the density or intensity increase. - In this case, the applicant is not requesting any density increments.
-The land use types and quantities as approved in Basic Plan A-9611 are still in full effect. - 8.
-Development Standards: The subject CDP proposes no revision to the development standards as approved with CDP-9303.
+The value of the public benefit feature determines the size of the density or intensity increase.

+In this case, the applicant is not requesting any density increments.
+The land use types and quantities as approved in Basic Plan A-9611 are still in full effect.